-- On the Admissions section of the page click on DOG DAYS Orientation.
-If you are a freshman you must first accept your admission to the university by clicking first on the Accep/Decline link in the same section.
+- On the Admissions section of the page click on Dog Days Orientation.
+If you are a freshman you must first accept your admission to the university by clicking first on the Accept/Decline link in the same section.

 A. Payments are to be made at the Cashier's Office in the Joyal Administration building.
-Students can use any of the following forms of payment: cash, money orders, personal checks and credit cards ( Visa not accepted online ).
+Students can use any of the following forms of payment: cash, money orders, personal checks and credit cards.
 Payment options are outlined below:

 To pay online: a credit card or e-check is required.
-Students can log onto their student portal at mycsufresno.edu and submit a payment through your Student Center.
-Visa not accepted.
+Students can log onto their student portal at my.fresnostate.edu and submit a payment through your Student Center.